 - Confessing our sin – When we hear God’s Word read and preached, we are reminded of how we’ve sinned against God and hurt others.
 Therefore, we kneel together, confess our sins, and are reminded of God’s forgiveness in Christ.

 - Offering – We also respond to God in worship through bringing him a portion of our financial resources, acknowledging that He is our ultimate provider.
 During this time, a collection plate is passed to receive offerings.
 If you are visiting, please do not feel obligated to give; your presence here is a gift.
+[COVID-19 UPDATE: offering baskets are available as you enter or exit the santuary (not passed).]

 - God’s Table – We respond to God’s Word by going forward and sharing fellowship with God and His people through Holy Communion.
 In the Gospels, Jesus invites his disciples to eat bread and drink wine, which are symbols of his body and blood offered to us as a gift.
 Before communion, the pastor will always pray a prayer that recounts the salvation story, remind us of Jesus’ instructions concerning the Lord’s Supper, and ask for the Holy Spirit to be present through the bread and wine.
 Instructions for how to come forward to receive communion are explained each week and in this Guide (see below).
 During this time, we also respond to Christ’s love for us displayed on the cross by singing praises to God.